jchademwiri/jacob-chademwiri-official/docs/00 Index.md

 - Company/Organization
 - Brief project description
 - Timeline ("When do you need this completed?")
-- Budget range (optional, with "Let's discuss" option)
+- Budget range (optional, with "Let&apos;s discuss" option)

 #### Conversation Starters by Type: